nickolasrm/PointerArithmetic.jl/docs/src/pointer.md

     Bounds are not problems here

 ## Shift
 Shifting a pointer is similar to memory address manipulation.
-Just like in C, you can now use the shift operator to add or subtract addresses from the base address in the pointer.
+You can use the shift operator to add or subtract addresses from the base address in the pointer.

 For this operation, there is one shifting
 operator: